sambidiah/Mini-Project-1/README.md

 ## Step by Step Config
 - Objectives

-The objective of this project was to create a sample Network that showed the AIMS/ISBA Lab and how it is connected to the Datacenter for the Business College
+The objective of this project was to create two separate LANS that can communicate across the WAN and with each other

 - Use Cases for This System